tnr1337/portfolio/Machine Learning/santa2024/README.md

-# Santa 2024 Hamiltonians' solution
+# Santa 2024 tnr1337' solution

 ## Overview

-We employ an Iterated Local Search (ILS) framework for our solution.
+I employ an Iterated Local Search (ILS) framework for our solution.
 In broad terms, the process is as follows:

 1. Perform a local (greedy) search on the current solution (sequence of words) to improve it.
 2. Once no further improvement is possible, use a "kick" (perturbation) to escape from the local optimum.